fxboxed/eugo/content/europe/adventure/snorkeling/_index.md

 Okay, so Egypt might not be the first place you think of when planning a European snorkeling trip, but hear me out!
 The Red Sea is technically part of the African continent, but its proximity to Europe and incredible underwater biodiversity make it a must-mention.
 You'll find some of the most vibrant coral reefs and diverse marine life _anywhere_ in the world.
 Seriously, it's like swimming in an aquarium.

 Imagine yourself gliding through crystal-clear waters, surrounded by schools of colorful fish.
 The visibility is insane, often exceeding 100 feet, so you can see everything!
 Plus, the water is warm year-round, making it a perfect destination no matter when you decide to go.
-You can easily book a [snorkeling excursion](https://www.tripadvisor.com/Attractions-g297545-Activities-c61-t194-Red_Sea_and_Sinai.html) to Ras Mohammed National Park and explore the beauty of the Red Sea.
+You can easily book a snorkeling excursionto Ras Mohammed National Park and explore the beauty of the Red Sea.

 > The Red Sea is a unique marine environment due to its high salinity and warm temperatures, which have allowed a unique ecosystem to flourish.
 This means you'll see species of fish and coral that you won't find anywhere else on the planet.
 It's a truly unforgettable experience.